 All meetings are open to the public, and the Council is interested in what you might have to say.
 If you would like to talk to the Council about a complaint or urgent environmental issue, there are several ways to do so:

-Speak at a Monthly Meeting: Near the beginning of each monthly meeting, there is a "Citizen Comment Period" reserved for members of the public to make brief comments to the Council.
+Speak at a Monthly Meeting: Near the beginning of each monthly meeting, there may be a "Citizen Comment Period" reserved for members of the public to make brief comments to the Council.
 This is a good way to get the Council's attention for an environmental concern that might not be receiving adequate attention.
 If time does not allow for follow-up discussion by the Council at that meeting, your concern will be scheduled for staff follow-up and/or discussion at a future meeting.
 (Please note: The public is able to participate in all meetings electronically.
 The Council also provides the opportunity to meet in person one month each quarter.
-Please check the meeting agenda for details.)
+Please check the meeting schedule or meeting agenda for details.)
 If you require a physical location and access to electronic equipment necessary to attend such meeting in real-time, please contact the Council at least 24 hours prior to the scheduled meeting.

-If your concern is on the agenda and you are in the audience, you may be given an opportunity to ask a question or make a brief comment if time allows.
+If your concern is on the agenda and you are participating remotely or are in the audience, you may be given an opportunity to ask a question or make a brief comment if time allows.
 The Chair makes every attempt to hear from interested people, but the schedule sometimes does not allow for it.